janidemid/DeformationDocumentation/README.md

   you can see how final result should look like here <img src="example.png">

-  unfortunatly you have to do this for every material you want to be deformable.
+  ## unfortunatly you have to do this for every material you want to be deformable.

-##

-# How to setupPhysics

 # important functions:
  ### BP_DEFORMER Funciotns: